Marina Bay Sands: Facilities

 The ArtScience Museum is constructed next to the three blocks and has the shape of a lotus, composed of 21 gallery spaces with a total floor area of approximately 50,000 sqft (5,000 sqm).
 The building is composed of 10 "fingers", with the tallest standing 60m above ground.
 Its roof is retractable, providing a waterfall through the roof of collected rainwater when closed in the day and laser shows when opened at night.
 In front of The Shoppes, at the Event Plaza along the Waterfront Promenade, a light and water show, Spectra, is staged each evening.
 An original light and water show, titled Wonder Full, produced by Laservision, ran from 2011 to 2017.
 It was subsequently replaced by a new light and water show named Spectra in 2017.
 The ArtScience Museum and Wonder Full show opened on 17 February 2011.

+Marina Bay Sands and the Spectra Light & Water Show, as seen from One Raffles Place.

 The SkyPark has the world's longest elevated swimming pool, with a 146 m vanishing edge (a concept called an infinity pool) located 191 m above ground.
 The pools are made up of 422000 lb of stainless steel and can hold 376500 usgal of water.
 The SkyPark also has rooftop nightclubs such as Lavo (New York, Vegas) and Cé La Vi, gardens, hundreds of trees and plants, and a public observatory deck on the cantilever with 360-degree views of the Singapore skyline.
-The SkyPark is accessible only to hotel guests for security reasons.
+The SkyPark Infinity Pool is accessible only to hotel guests for security reasons.